 What about nutrition?

-I’m sure you all know my position on the oversupply of treat foods but just to say…sugar is addictive, contributes to weight gain, liver disease, heart disease, diabetes, Alzheimer’s disease, polycystic ovaries, and on and on I go.
+I’m sure you all know my position on the oversupply of treat foods but just to say…sugar is addictive, contributes to weight gain, liver disease, heart disease, cancer, diabetes, Alzheimer’s disease, polycystic ovaries, and on and on I go.
 Empty calories which deplete vital vitamins and minerals from tiny bodies that really need these nutrients!
 Harsh, but true…knowing this, surely there’s a better way?

 Being told that they can indulge in foods that are bad for them as a reward for doing something good, sends a very mixed message.